Skip to content

 • Lease roads and pads (improvements with salvage value)

-The IRS depreciates this equipment under MACRS over a 7-year schedule.
-The percentages are front-loaded: 14.29% in Year 1, 24.49% in Year 2, then declining from there.
-Because of the half-year convention, the deduction actually spreads across eight calendar years.
-Not as exciting as IDCs, but your tax return benefits every single year.
+MACRS depreciation runs on a 7-year schedule.
+The percentages are front-loaded: 14.29% in Year 1, 24.49% in Year 2, then declining.
+Because of the half-year convention, the deduction actually spans eight calendar years.
+Not headline-grabbing like IDCs, but it shows up on your return every single year.

 Bonus Depreciation

-Bonus depreciation can sweeten the deal even further.
-Under the Tax Cuts and Jobs Act, qualifying equipment gets an accelerated depreciation rate, though it's been phasing down: 80% in 2023, 60% in 2024, 40% in 2025, and 20% in 2026.
-When it's available, bonus depreciation can significantly boost your first-year write-offs on the tangible portion.
-Talk to your CPA about the rate that applies to your specific investment year.
+Bonus depreciation sweetens the deal further.
+The Tax Cuts and Jobs Act gave qualifying equipment an accelerated depreciation rate, though it's phasing down: 80% in 2023, 60% in 2024, 40% in 2025, 20% in 2026.
+When it applies, bonus depreciation can meaningfully boost your first-year write-offs on the tangible portion.
+Ask your CPA about the rate for your specific investment year.

 For additional detail on how tangible costs are classified and depreciated, see our Tangible Drilling Costs resource page.